Indian apparel retailers have been overly focused on top-line revenue growth rather than expanding their bottom-line.

 Secondly, retailers need to be proactive in their use of mark-downs to avoid having to clear large amounts of stock at the end of the season.
 If a line is selling slowly, incremental price reductions in-season can help clear inventory, without the need for aggressive sales across all product lines at the end of the season.

-Finally, planning the dates for major yearly or twice yearly sales and building a marketing plan around them will help optimise the mark-down process.
-Retailers can project the amount of discounts and the likely uptick in sales volume and thus estimate an appropriate marketing budget to invest during the sales period.
+Finally, planning the dates for yearly or twice yearly sales and building a marketing plan around them will help optimise the mark-down process.
+Retailers can project the level of discounting and the likely uptick in sales volume, thus allowing them to estimate an appropriate marketing budget to invest during the sales period.
 Well-planned and executed sales can actually drive profitability through dramatically increasing volumes at key points of the year.
 By combining effective marketing communication about the sale with attractive discounts targeted at loyal shoppers, sales can also become a valued element of your proposition to your most profitable customers.

 Improving customer engagement